Shinobi881/justPix/README.md

 # justPix
-*Search for and filter picture from Flickr, Google and Instagram.*
+*Search for and filter pictures from Flickr, Google and Instagram.*

 ###User Story
 *On load, the user should:*